btwonion/moredetails/README.md

 ## Keybindings

-- `i` opens the reorder overlay, where you can reorder your components
+- `i` opens the reorder overlay, where you can reorder your components through dragging
 - `u` opens the config screen

 ### Other